MicrosoftDocs/win32/desktop-src/gdi/retrieving-the-capabilities-of-a-printer.md

 ---
-Description: 'Not every output device supports the entire set of graphics functions.' ms.assetid: '7989d393-7be4-47fc-af8d-26dd549c48be'
+Description: Not every output device supports the entire set of graphics functions. ms.assetid: 7989d393-7be4-47fc-af8d-26dd549c48be
-title: Retrieving the Capabilities of a Printer
+title: Retrieving the Capabilities of a Printer ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving the Capabilities of a Printer

 Not every output device supports the entire set of graphics functions.
 For example, because of hardware limitations, most vector plotters do not support bit-block transfers.
-An application can determine whether a device supports a particular graphics function by calling the [**GetDeviceCaps**](getdevicecaps.md) function, specifying the appropriate index, and examining the return value.
+An application can determine whether a device supports a particular graphics function by calling the [**GetDeviceCaps**](/windows/win32/Wingdi/nf-wingdi-getdevicecaps?branch=master) function, specifying the appropriate index, and examining the return value.

 The following example shows how an application tests a printer to determine whether it supports bit-block transfers.